-Physical Preparation: Any fit person aging over 14 years can take Hampta Pass trek.
+Physical Preparation: Any fit person aging over 14 years can take the Hampta Pass trek.
 But you need to prepare.
 With lesser oxygen at heights, your heart needs to work almost double to keep you going.
-Add to it 10-12 Kg backpack on sharp inclines up & down and rivers too.
-Therefore, before heading for any high altitude, you need to build your stamina, legs & back strength, flexibility and balance over minimum a month.
+Add to it a 10-12 Kg backpack on sharp inclines up & down and rivers too.
+Therefore, before heading for any high altitude, you need to build your stamina, legs & back strength, flexibility, and balance over a minimum of a month.

 You should be able to walk with the 10-12 Kg backpack for 6-7 hours a day.
 For flexibility & preventing soreness of muscles & joints, routinely practice enough stretching & shoulder exercises.